 There are also a number of other husky sledding operators running tours in and around Rovaniemi.
 Here are some other options to consider.

-- This 3 hour evening tour which includes husky sledding for 6 miles in the forest, hunting for the Northern Lights, and tea and snacks.
+- This evening tour which includes husky sledding in the forest, hunting for the Northern Lights, and a Lappish BBQ with hot drinks.